Webinate/mantle/documents/users.md

 Users & Authentication
 ===============
-Modepress is built with a set of endpoints for dealing with users, authentication and user media.
-This was originally treated as a separate project but was later moved back into Modepress because of its integral nature to the project.
+Mantle is built with a set of endpoints for dealing with users, authentication and user media.
+This was originally treated as a separate project but was later moved back into Mantle because of its integral nature to the project.

 ## Installation